 Many keyboards have a light on the caps lock to let you know it's activated.

 Or the keyboard may have a status bar.

 Or, if you're trying to log into Windows, the login screen will tell you that caps lock is on.

 Do you have proper permissions?

 Sometimes you encounter an issue where you can't access a certain directory or files.

 It's possible that this is not a malfunction—your lack of access may be a feature rather than a bug, especially if your company is following the principle of least privilege, meaning you have access only to the files and information necessary to perform your regular tasks.

-If you're having trouble accessing directories or files you've never tried to access before, it may be a good idea to ask the proper gatekeeper if you should have access in the first place.
+If you're having trouble accessing directories or files you've never tried to access before, it's a good idea to ask the proper gatekeeper if you should have access in the first place.

 What if none of these suggestions work?